Annick Press, 2016

 All the Dirt was a finalist for several readers’ choice awards in Ontario, the Maritimes, Alberta and British Columbia, a joint winner of Best Books for Kids and Teens from the Canadian Children’s Book Centre and the winner of the Green Book Festival Award for children.

 A real “stinker” of a book that takes a lighthearted look at the history of cleanliness.
 Recommended for 9 to 12 year olds.

 All the Dirt is a lively, informative exploration of the evolution of personal hygiene.
 Starting with a number of myths about cleanliness, the author gives a quick overview of the topic.
 Throughout most of history, people rejected the notion of keeping clean, with some exceptions—the ancient Romans were obsessive about it.
 Readers will discover how the definition of cleanliness in one part of the world may differ radically from another.
-In Zimbabwe, for example, cleanliness means coating your washed body with a mixture of oil and dirt!
+Medieval Christians actually thought a dirty body was a holy body, and cleanliness showed a suspicious attachment to luxury.

 There is just enough of a gross factor that young readers will find the book as entertaining as it is enlightening.
 Colorful spreads, lots of sidebars, humorous illustrations, and photos make it ideal for browsing as well as reading in depth.

 Buy the Book

 Praise for All the Dirt

 “Don’t eat while reading this!” — Montzalee, Goodreads